Chan–Karolyi–Longstaff–Sanders process: Special cases

-These can be obtained by setting the CKLS model parameters to special values.

 Financial applications

 The CKLS process is often used to model interest rate dynamics and pricing of bonds, bond options, currency exchange rates, securities, and other options, derivatives, and contingent claims.
 It has also been used in the pricing of fixed income and credit risk and has been combined with other time series methods such as GARCH-class models.

 One question studied in the literature is how to set the model parameters, in particular the elasticity parameter $\gamma$.
 Robust statistics and nonparametric estimation techniques have been used to measure CKLS model parameters.

 In their original paper, CKLS argued that the elasticity of interest rate volatility is 1.5 based on historical data, a result that has been widely cited.
 Also, they showed that models with $\gamma \ge 1$ can model short-term interest rates more accurately than models with $\gamma < 1$.

 Later empirical studies by Bliss and Smith have shown the reverse: sometimes lower $\gamma$ values (like 0.5) in the CKLS model can capture volatility dependence more accurately compared to higher $\gamma$ values.
 Moreover, by redefining the regime period, Bliss and Smith have shown that there is evidence for regime shift in the Federal Reserve between 1979 and 1982.
 They have found evidence supporting the square root Cox-Ingersoll-Ross model (CIR SR), a special case of the CKLS model with $\gamma = 1/2$.

 The period of 1979-1982 marked a change in monetary policy of the Federal Reserve, and this regime change has often been studied in the context of CKLS models.